 - the regional settings programmed at the factory or

 - to the official sunrise and sunset times for that exact location if ‘Installed’ with ConnectLED.
 If the photocontrol should fail after the first 15 days, Photocontrol Failsafe will adjust for the unique environmental conditions surrounding the lamp.
 Likewise, if the lamp is displaced from its original programmed location, Photocontrol Failsafe will adjust the on/off response accordingly.
 Feel confident in the reuse of old photocontrols knowing you will have light at night regardless of when it might fail.

-If the move is within the same district then there is no need to re-install it with the ConnectLED Install function.
-If the move is across state, then re-installation is a good idea.
+If the move is within the same district, then there is no need to connect to it with the ConnectLED app to update the location.
+If the move is across state, then updating the location is a good idea.

-The AreaMax will adapt its calibration continuously even if it is moved, but using the Install function in ConnectLED is the preferred method to reinitialize it.
-The calibration can be reset to a zero state by using the Install function on ConnectLED.
-This updates both the time and the GPS settings used by Failsafe as the initial starting point for its calibration and triggers the reset.
+The AreaMax will adapt its calibration continuously even if it is moved but updating the location in ConnectLED is the preferred method to quickly re-set the dusk-to-dawn times for the new location.
+Connecting to the lamp with ConnectLED updates both the time and the GPS settings used by Failsafe as the initial starting point for its calibration and triggers the reset.
 The time zone will need to be manually updated in the tablet SETTINGS if the lamp location moves to a new time zone.